nicsuzor/wikijuris/cyberlaw/dns.markdown

 Domain names are generally not treated as IP but there are exceptions:

-* //Hoath v Connect Internet Services// (2006) 229 ALR 566 (see p 369 – course book) – obiter – assumed that domain name was a form of property
+* _Hoath v Connect Internet Services_ (2006) 229 ALR 566 (see p 369 – course book) – obiter – assumed that domain name was a form of property
-* US – //the Anticybersquatting Consumer Protection Act 1999// – domain names treated as a form of intangible property in order to establish in rem jurisdiction
+* US – _the Anticybersquatting Consumer Protection Act 1999_ – domain names treated as a form of intangible property in order to establish in rem jurisdiction
-* //Network Solutions Inc v Umbro International Inc// 259 Va 759 at 770 domain name was a contract for services rather than property
+* _Network Solutions Inc v Umbro International Inc_ 259 Va 759 at 770 domain name was a contract for services rather than property
-* //Kremen v Cohen// F 3d 1024 – action for conversion where the underlying property was a domain name – Court held that domain names are a form of intangible property that can support a claim of conversion
+* _Kremen v Cohen_ F 3d 1024 – action for conversion where the underlying property was a domain name – Court held that domain names are a form of intangible property that can support a claim of conversion

 ## Trade Marks

 Australian trade marks are usually protected through registration under the Commonwealth _Trade Marks Act_ 1995 (Cth).
 It has become increasingly common for businesses to register domain names as trademarks, in order to gain more protection for them.
 Trade marks ("TM"), generally speaking, are those ''signs'' (traditionally, names, words and logos) that businesses use to identify themselves and the goods and services they provide.
 Because of the vital commercial role that trade marks play, no business enterprise can function without TMs.
 A TM is a sign used in trade or commerce to indicate source of goods or services, and distinguish them from those of other traders.
 TMs are extremely important for businesses as they are an essential part of branding of goods and services.
 TMs can be a very valuable commercial asset (e.g. Coca Cola, Microsoft).

 In Australia, TMs can be either registered or unregistered (common law); registration is not compulsory for protection of business reputation.
 However, registration confers considerable advantages, so should be done where possible.
 In particular, registered trade marks are easier and cheaper to enforce.
-Obtaining a trade mark registration under the //Trade Marks Act 1995// (Cth) may be seen as taking out a form of insurance.
+Obtaining a trade mark registration under the _Trade Marks Act 1995_ (Cth) may be seen as taking out a form of insurance.
 If registered owners of trade marks consider that their TMs have been infringed, they have a comparatively cheap and expeditious way of taking action against the infringer.
 In many cases, a letter of demand to the infringer providing details of the owner's registration will enable the matter to be settled out of court.

 TMs are registered in respect to particular classes of goods and services.
 Generally, a TM can only be registered in relation to the particular types of goods or services it is used in relation to.
 If a TM is registered in classes in which the goods or services are not sold, the TM is vulnerable to cancellation.
 Thus, the TM system cannot be used to secure rights in a name against all other uses of that name.